the-creative-tester/blog/_posts/2016-08-02-Java-Web-Browser-Automation.md

 ### Introduction

-In this post, we will write an automated test that utilises (Selenium WebDriver)[http://www.seleniumhq.org/], [Cucumber-JVM](https://cucumber.io/docs/reference/jvm) and [Gradle](https://gradle.org/).
+In this post, we will write an automated test that utilises [Selenium WebDriver](http://www.seleniumhq.org/), [Cucumber-JVM](https://cucumber.io/docs/reference/jvm) and [Gradle](https://gradle.org/).
 We will also make use of [Selenium Grid](https://github.com/SeleniumHQ/selenium/wiki/Grid2) in Gradle.

 In this guide we will automate a browser navigating [Cucumber](https://cucumber.io/).
 We will start off with a very basic test, but will then slowly build on top of it to incorporate Cucumber and Page Objects.